emb-riscv/specs-markdown/improvements-upon-privileged.md

 This lessened the need for a C system programmer to act as guru, and allowed C application programmers to fully take control of their applications.

+> "RISC-V microcontrollers should compare to PIC or AVR devices"

+This was probably true 10-15 years ago, but today it is no longer the case.
+Not only the industry migrated to 32-bits cores, but the ecosystems around Cortex-M and the ease of use made most of the other cores irelevant.

+There is also another fact to be noted: according to several studies, the world wide population of programmers is doubling every few years (let's say N, less than 10).
+Assuming a constant share for the embedded programmers, statistically half of them have less than N/2 years of experience, and most of these new (relatively inexperienced) programmers met Cortex-M as their first architecture (which is already 14 years old!).
+They may have heard of PIC and AVR, but never had to write assembly interrupt handlers, and asking them to do so will obviously be seen as a major step backward.

 ### Microcontrollers should not be on networks

 > "Generally, microcontrollers should probably not be on networks, except possibly for multi-core versions that can handle real-time tasks on one core and network latency on the other."

-Yes, multi-hart devices would be excelent for hard real-time applications, by allocating separate harts for each critical task, but with nested, pre-emptive high priority interrupts, even a single hart device
-can handle multiple tasks very well, and if the real-time tasks are driven by ISRs, then the network stack can run at a lower priority.
+Yes, multi-hart devices would be excelent for hard real-time applications, by allocating separate harts for each critical task, but with nested, pre-emptive high priority interrupts, even a single hart device can handle multiple tasks very well, and if the real-time tasks are driven by ISRs, then the network stack can run at a lower priority.

 ## Proposed steps to change the current RISC-V specs